 Opened in 2012, the Akin Learning Center is a modern, 10,000 square-foot building is designed to be a warm and intimate space for students to learn, grow, discover, and play.
 Home to the Learning Skills Program, building amenities include nine classrooms with adjacent offices, two interactive study rooms with flexible seating, kitchen, library, and living room with a working fireplace.

 Home to girls and three faculty families, Reed Hall is one of the most environmentally-friendly buildings on campus.
 Spacious and modern dormitory rooms provide the highest standard of comfortable living.

-Home to girls and three faculty families, Jacobs Hall is located next to the Bibby and Harold Alfond Dining Commons and Health Center.
-Jacobs Hall features a large, comfortable common area with a fireplace where students can watch television, play pool, or piano.
+Home to girls and three faculty families, Maine Hall is located next to the Bibby and Harold Alfond Dining Commons and Health Center.
+Maine Hall features a large, comfortable common area with a fireplace where students can watch television, play pool, or piano.

 Home to boys and two faculty families, Wesleyan Hall is located in the center of campus in very close proximity to the Bibby and Harold Alfond Dining Commons, academic buildings, and Harold and Ted Alfond Athletics Center.

 Home to boys and two faculty families, Davis Hall features single rooms as well as quads with loft bedrooms.
 Davis Hall is ideally located near the Harold and Ted Alfond Athletics Center and the Dunn Science Center.

 One of the most historic on campus, Ricker Hall is home to the English Department, English Language Learner (ELL) Department, Student Center, and Bookstore.
 Students involved in our fencing program and other extracurricular activities enjoy the state-of-the-art Mark S. Alcaide Studio, which can be further utilized as a full multipurpose community space.